-To understand why medical and emergency service training is required for Greenfield projects, it is essential to explain what these projects are and what makes them such a high-risk environment for workers.
+To understand why emergency medical training is required for Greenfield projects, it is essential to explain what these projects are and what makes them such a high-risk environment for workers.

 Greenfield projects are often located in remote areas, these refer to entirely new developments, or projects starting from scratch on undeveloped or uninhabited land.
 These projects typically involve the construction of infrastructure, facilities, and systems in areas that previously never existed.

 Greenfield projects are popular in the mining and extractive industries as these remote areas, specifically in Africa, often contain rich natural resources such as oil, minerals and gas.
 These projects usually involve the setup of mines, extraction facilities and the associated infrastructure required to extract and process these resources.